Help Center

 2. Click Add to Queue.

-3. Select a destination file (video) or folder (PNG).
+3. Select a destination file (video) or folder (image sequence).
 The job is added immediately.

 Manage Queue Items